Frequently Asked Questions

 A: This is a family discount available for families with multiple campers and here is how it works.
 The first child’s camp fee is at the full price.
 Each family member camper thereafter is allowed the sibling discount of $15.

-Q: Can I make a cabin request?
-A: You are allowed to make ONE cabin request on your camp application.
+Q: Can I make a roommate request?
+A: You are allowed to make ONE roommate request on your camp application.
 Please limit your request to someone that is the same or very near your grade and/or age group.

 Q: What are the directions to Camp?